Epidemiology Concepts Applied to Outbreak Investigation

-Registration will begin at 9.00am on the first day, the course will finish by 4.00pm.
+Registration will start at 9am, the course will finish by 4pm.

 More information on course fees, fee waivers and reduced prices.